kkrings/ansible-roles/README.rst

 * Password manager: pass_

 The shell is configured based on the Prezto_ configuration framework.
-Whenever possible, the gruvbox_ dark color scheme and the Hack_ font are used.
-The Adwaita theme and the DejaVu Sans font are used for GTK+ applications.
+Whenever possible, the gruvbox_ dark color scheme and the Hack_ font are used for applications in the terminal.
+The Numix theme and the DejaVu Sans font are used for GTK+ applications.
+The i3_ window manager is styled by using colors from the Numix theme.

 ..
 External links
 .. _Ansible: